apple/swift-distributed-actors/scripts/docs_includes/generate_docs_api_main.md

 <small>Version $version</small>

-Welcome to the API documentation of Swift Distributed Actors Actors!
+Welcome to the API documentation of Swift Distributed Actors!

 This style of documentation is relatively raw and intended for quick lookups while working with actors. <br/>